stackhpc/stackhpc-release-train/docs/usage/content.md

 * `test-pulp-repo-publish.yml`: Create distributions on `test` for any new package repository snapshots.

 It may be necessary to run this workflow on demand if the nightly workflow fails, or if an upstream package has been updated since the last run, or if the repository configuration has been updated.
-Use Github Actions to run this workflow, or to run it manually:
+Use GitHub Actions to run this workflow, or to run it manually:

 ```
 ansible-playbook -i ansible/inventory \